-The Government announced the establishment of the RMA in the 1994/95 Federal Budget.
-The role of the RMA was to issue binding Statements of Principles (SOPs) based on sound medical-scientific evidence stating what factors must exist to establish a causal connection between service and a medical condition.
-The Veterans' Entitlements Act 1986 (the VEA) was amended to reflect this announcement on 30 June 1994.
-The passage of the Military Rehabilitation and Compensation Act 2004 (the MRCA) extended the application of SOPs to the consideration of claims to have injury, disease or death accepted as service-related under that Act for all service on or after 1 July 2004.

-A more detailed overview of the Repatriation system can be found in APPENDIX 1.
+- 10. The Government announced the establishment of the RMA in the 1994/95 Federal Budget.
+The role of the RMA was to issue binding SOPs based on sound medical-scientific evidence (SMSE) stating what factors must exist to establish a causal connection between service and 'particular kinds of injury, disease or death' (conditions).
+The Veterans' Entitlements Act 1986 (VEA) was amended to reflect this announcement on 30 June 1994.
+The passage of the Military Rehabilitation and Compensation Act 2004 (MRCA) extended the application of SOPs to the consideration of claims to have injury, disease or death accepted as service-related under that Act for all service on or after 1 July 2004. - 11.
+A more detailed overview of the Repatriation system can be found in Appendix 1.
 The overview, 'History of Repatriation System', is chapter 3 of the 2003 Report of the Review of Veterans' Entitlements (the Clarke Report).
-An overview with a focus on military compensation arrangements, chapter 2 of the 2011 Review of Military Compensation Arrangements, can be found at APPENDIX 2.
-Further reading could include Lloyd and Rees' The Last Shilling or Creyke and Sutherland's Veterans' Entitlements Law.
+An overview with a focus on military compensation arrangements which is chapter 2 of the DVA's 2011 Review of Military Compensation Arrangements, can be found at Appendix 2. - 12.
+Further reading could include Lloyd and Rees's The Last Shilling or Creyke and Sutherland's Veterans' Entitlements Law.